Recent changes to The UK Online Trusts Registration Service

 Non-taxpaying express trusts

-The recently announced changes to the TRS were for non-taxpaying trusts, so the rest of this article focusses on these.
+Most of the Government’s recently announced changes to the TRS have been in relation to these, so the rest of this article focusses on these.

 Different rules apply to UK or non-UK non-taxpaying express trusts, so you need to know which type you have.
 A UK trust is one which is UK tax resident, and a non-UK trust is one which is not.

-UK non-taxpaying express trusts created after 6 October 2020 must now be registered unless they fall within one of the categories of registration-exempt trusts mentioned above.
+Certain UK non-taxpaying express trusts in existence on or after 6 October 2020 must now be registered unless they fall within one of the categories of registration-exempt trusts mentioned above.

 Non-UK non-taxpaying express trusts

-You only have to register these if they:
+You only have to register these if on or after 6 October 2020 they:

 - Acquire directly land or property in the UK; or

-- Have at least one trustee resident in the UK and enter into an ongoing ‘business relationship’ with an entity in the UK (such as a professional adviser).
+- Have at least one trustee resident in the UK and enter into a new ongoing ‘business relationship’ with an entity in the UK (such as a professional adviser).

 TRS registration deadlines for non-taxpaying trusts

-The original deadline for these to be registered was 10 March 2022.
-However, provided they were created from 6 October 2020 or later, these are now:
+The original deadline for any such trusts meeting either of the above two conditions to be registered was 10 March 2022.
+However, these deadlines are now:

-- Within 90 days for new such trusts created after 1 September 2022.
+- Within 90 days for new such trusts created in the 90 days before 1 September 2022 or created from 1 September 2022 onwards.

 If any trust information which was already on the register on 1 September 2022 needs updating, the update must also be done within 90 days of the change of information occurring.